ICB-DCM/pyABC/references.rst

 ==========

 List of publications using pyABC, total amounting to 28 citations.
-If you applied pyABC in your work, please notify us through a new Github issue.
+If you applied pyABC in your work, please consider notifying us.

 2020
 ----